SPORTSMANSHIP

 First to register is last to perform.

-• Once called, enter on the right side of the ring (facing the head judge), walk smartly to the starting point for your form, salute to the head judge, and begin your form.
+Once called, enter on the right side of the ring (facing the head judge), walk smartly to the starting point for your form, salute to the head judge ONLY, and begin your form.
 No spoken presentation of your name, form, school, etc. is necessary.

-• At the conclusion of your farm, bow to the head judge and await your score in attention stance.
+At the conclusion of your form, bow to the head judge and await your score in attention stance.
 Once your final/average score is announced, bow to the head judge and exit the ring respectfully, without turning your back to the head judge.

 FORMS SCORING